itischrisd/TEG_2025/README.md

-# TEG 2025 E-learning: Comprehensive GenAI Course Materials
+# TEG 2025: GenAI Course Materials

-A comprehensive educational repository for learning Generative AI concepts, from foundations to advanced implementations.
+An educational repository for learning Generative AI concepts, from foundations to advanced implementations.

 ## 📚 Course Structure